Arize-ai/openinference/python/instrumentation/openinference-instrumentation-dspy/README.md

 More details about tracing with OpenInference and Phoenix can be found in the [Phoenix docs](https://docs.arize.com/phoenix).

 For AI/ML observability solutions in production, including a cloud-based trace collector, visit [Arize](https://docs.arize.com/arize).

+Learn how to customize spans [here](../../openinference-instrumentation/README.md#customizing-spans).

+Learn how to configure tracing [here](../../openinference-instrumentation/README.md#tracing-configuration).